day8/re-frame-10x/README.md

 ### It Is About Trace Data

-As it runs, `re-frame` logs "trace" as data (not strings).
-And this data trace provides an x-ray of your app's functioning.

-`re-frame-trace` is essentially a consumer, processor and displayer of this x-ray trace data.
+As it runs, `re-frame` logs "trace" as data, and this provides an x-ray (MRI?) of your app's inner functioning.
+At its most basic level, `re-frame-trace` is a consumer, processor and presenter of trace data.

 ### It Is About The Data Flow